anjishnu/ask-alexa-pykit/README.md

 Skip this if you're just trying to run the included basic example.

 Go to <b> lambda_function.py </b> and add handler functions to the code for your specific request or intent.
 This is what a handler function for NextRecipeIntent looks like.
-Note: a handler function will only be activated when the intent schema in the config/ folder is updated to include the intent it is handling.

     @alexa.intent_handler("NextRecipeIntent")
     def next_recipe_intent_handler(request):